plandes/deeplearn/CONTRIBUTING.md

 * Be clear, concise and precise in your description of the problem.
 * Open an issue with a descriptive title and a summary in grammatically correct, complete sentences.
-* Mention your `dltools` Python dependency version and operating system.
+* Mention your `deeplearn` Python dependency version and operating system.
 * Include any relevant code to the issue summary.